 - recognize physical, mental, and social wellness.

 Georgia Southern’s curriculum consists of the study of child development from conception through adolescence, family development and economics, families in later life, parenting, administration of programs for children and families, and assessment of children and families.
-Our courses focus on all age groups, including: mental, prenatal, infancy, toddler, preschool, school age, adolescence, and adults.
+Our courses focus on all age groups, including: prenatal, infancy, toddlerhood, preschool, school age, adolescence, and adulthood.

 The major requires 126 credit hours of work.
 Students can expect career outcomes including work in business and community services, teaching preschool, and working in child and family care services.

 Georgia Southern also offers students hands-on learning at the Georgia Southern University Child Development Center.
 The center houses observation areas and laboratory facilities—which offers our students real world experiences and uniquely prepares them for their future careers.

 Child and Family Development Minor